 Instructions

-- In a large pot, bring water to a boil then add sweet potatoes.
+- In a large pot, bring water to a boil then add sweet potatoes and salt.

 - Cook until potatoes are tender.